djamespeabody/social-identity-lab-website/content/authors/james/_index.md

 # Organizations/Affiliations

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are focused on how identity can shape attitudes about collective action behavior.